Skip to main contentSkip to footer

 Share this:

-Trisha Goddard has gone down a storm with Good Morning Britain viewers since making her debut as a presenter this week.
-The broadcaster, who's best known for fronting her eponymous talk show Trisha, opened up about her terminal breast cancer diagnosis just days before hosting her first show alongside Richard Madeley, having first revealed her illness to HELLO! back in February.
+Trisha Goddard has gone down a storm with Good Morning Britain viewers since making her presenting debut, and is now delighting viewers in the Celebrity Big Brother house.
+The broadcaster, who's best known for fronting her eponymous talk show Trisha, opened up about her terminal breast cancer diagnosis, having first revealed her illness to HELLO! back in February 2024.

-But what exactly is Trisha's diagnosis and how is she handling her symptoms while hosting Good Morning Britain?
+But what exactly is Trisha's diagnosis and how is she handling her symptoms while living in the ITV show's house in Elstree, Borehamwood?
 Find out below…

 Trisha's cancer diagnosis explained